MBausson/Barrel/README.md

 - Job retry on fail, with a limit of retry attempts
 - Recurrent jobs that are executed every X delay
 - Calendar jobs that are executed on a very particular date
+- Anonymous jobs : schedule and declare a job using a lambda expression

 ### How it's done